panda3d/panda3d-docs/programming/scene-graph/instancing.rst

 This works fine, but it is a little expensive.
 Animating a model involves a lot of per-vertex matrix calculations.
 In this case, we're animating 50 copies of the exact same model using 50 copies of the exact same animation.
-That's a lot of redundant calculation.
-It would seem that there must be some way avoid calculating the exact same values 50 times.
+That's a lot of redundant calculations.
+It would seem that there must be some way to avoid calculating the exact same values 50 times.
 There is: the technique is called instancing.